move-coop/parsons/docs/training_guides/etl_best_practices.rst

 Parsons can help us with every step of the way.
 We can use parsons to extract, transform, and load data!

-Today we're going to be using a Parsons script to move data from Mobilize to Github.
+Today we're going to be using a Parsons script to move data from Mobilize to Google Sheets.
 Our inspiration was an experience Shauna had managing canvassing volunteers who had signed up on Mobilize, but whose canvassing status was being tracked via Google Sheets.

 The example script can be found in full `on Github <https://gist.github.com/shaunagm/d429ace958ee6ce1b71fbe7884611348>`_.